A random matrix perspective of cultural structure: groups or redundancies?: Discriminating between the two interpretations

-Based on Sec.~\ref{FCIvS2G} and in particular on Fig.~\ref{ProbDist}, one can say that, for the interesting correlation interval where FCI does not exhibit symmetry breaking while S2G does, configurations that are on one side of the $F_{+}$ axis and are generated with S2G have a much more equal fraction of traits of a certain sign than those generated with FCI.
-These S2G configurations should thus have a much more equal contribution to the structural mode $(\lambda_2,v_2)$ than FCI configurations, so the associated $v_2$ entries should be much more equal for S2G than for FCI.
-Given the symmetric nature of both models, it follows that the absolute values of all the $v_2$ entries should be much more equal for S2G cultural states than for FCI ones, while, in either case, the entries associated to cultural vectors on different sides of the $F_{+}$ axis would (typically) have different signs.
-This reasoning suggests that the difference between FCI and S2G would be captured by a quantity that evaluates the overal extent of ``equality'' of the absolute values of the entries of the $v_2$ eigenvector, or, in other words, the eigenvector ``uniformity''.
-Since these entries are normalized via $\sum_{i=1}^N |v_l^i|^2 = 1$ for any eigenvector $v_l$, the Shannon entropy is a natural quantity for evaluating the uniformity.
+Based on Sec.~\ref{FCIvS2G} and in particular on Fig.~\ref{ProbDist}, one can say that, for the interesting correlation interval where FCI does not exhibit symmetry breaking while S2G does, configurations that are on one side of the $F_{+}$ axis and are generated with S2G exhibit relatively equal fractions of traits of a certain sign, compared to those that are generated with FCI.
+The S2G configurations should thus also display relatively equal contributions to the structural mode $(\lambda_2,v_2)$, so the associated $v_2$ entries should be much more similar for S2G than for FCI.
+Given the symmetric nature of both models, it follows that the absolute values of all the $v_2$ entries should be much closer to each other for S2G cultural states than for FCI ones -- in either case, the entries associated to different sides of the $F_{+}$ axis would (typically) have different signs.
+This reasoning suggests that the difference between FCI and S2G would be captured by a quantity that evaluates the overall ``uniformity'' of the $v_2$ eigenvector, based on the absolute values of its entries.
+Since these are normalized via $\sum_{i=1}^N |v_l^i|^2 = 1$ for any eigenvector $v_l$, the Shannon entropy is a natural quantity for evaluating the uniformity.
 This leads to the definition of ``eigenvector entropy'' $H_l$ associated to to the $l$th highest eigenvalue $\lambda_l$, as a measure of uniformity:

 where $v_l^i$ is the $i$th entry of the eigenvector associated to $\lambda_l$ -- note that this quantity was also used in Ref.~\cite{Patil}, which cites Ref.~\cite{Jones}.